Partner Sites

 "An overwhelming majority of graduates testified that their business degree increased their employability and earnings power, prepared them for leadership positions, and supported their desired lifestyle," said Sangeet Chowfla, president and CEO of GMAC in the study.

-Data from the Financial Times backed up the survey's findings, showing that MBA graduates enjoyed a 120% salary increase within three years of graduation.
+Data from the Financial Times backed up the survey's findings, showing that MBA graduates from the top 21 business schools enjoyed a 127% salary increase within three years of graduation.

 For more information, check out our article on the highest-paying MBA jobs.